 There are four bonafide Vaisnava Sampradayas, one of which is the oldest, the Brahma Sampradaya, streaming transcendental knowledge into the material world through his son Narada Muni, who tells Vyasadeva (3,000 BC), who initiated Madhvacarya (1238-1317) directly by diksa.

 In this Brahma Madhva Sampradaya, Sri Caitanya Mahaprabhu, the hidden incarnation of Bhagavan Sri Krsna, appeared in the village of Gaudiya, West-Bengal.
-Since the time of Mahaprabhu's pastimes on earth (1486-1534) and His teaching of pure love of God - in a world full of atheism, meat eating, quarrel and hypocrisy - Mahaprabhu's Bhakti Renaissance has reinvigorated the spirit of mankind, who may now restore its long-lost relationship with Bhagavan.
-The highest knowledge of Bhagavan is found in the Gaudiya Vaisnava Sampradaya, called after the village of His appearance in Navadvipa, Mayapura.
+Since the time of Mahaprabhu's pastimes on earth (1486-1534) and His teaching of pure love of God - in a world full of atheism, meat eating, quarrel and hypocrisy - Mahaprabhu's Bhakti Renaissance has reinvigorated the spirit of mankind to restore their long-lost relationship with Bhagavan once again.
+The highest knowledge is found in the Gaudiya Vaisnava Sampradaya, called after the village of Gaudiya, where He appeared in Navadvipa, Mayapura, under a neem tree.

 The speciality of our guru-parampara is, that all spiritual masters are situated in the relationship of madhurya-rasa in the conjugal pastimes of Sri Sri Radha-Krsna in the spiritual world, Goloka Vrndavana.
 No other Sampradaya has the mood (bhava) or relationship (rasa) of intimate sweetness and amourous love (srngara-rasa) in the unwedded (parakiya) state of Sri Sri Radha-Krsna Yugala.